 - 3 cloves of garlic minced

-- 1 tbsp finely grated ginger or 1/2 tsp ground
+- 1 tablespoon finely grated ginger or ½ teaspoon ground

-- 2 tbsp +1 tsp Thai Red Curry Paste found in the International Isle of most grocery stores
+- 2 tablespoon +1 teaspoon Thai Red Curry Paste found in the International Isle of most grocery stores

 - Sea salt and fresh ground pepper to taste